-It is straightforward to modify the above proof to show the following:
+It is straightforward to modify the above theorem and show

-COROLLARY 3.1.
-If each item is requested at most k times in a round, then MTF(d) is (1 + k)-competitive.
+Corollary 8 If each item is requested at most k times in a round, then MTF(d) is (k + 1)-competitive.

 This corollary shows that if one is attempting to choose a value of d to balance reading and writing costs, a key parameter to consider is how often items can be requested repeatedly.